adapta-project/adapta-gtk-theme/README.md

  >
  >   * This feature requires GNU `parallel`, so please add `parallel` to build-requirements.
  >     Parallel can execute multiple scripts and binaries to be suitable for multi-threading.
- >     It could especially shorten the rendering-time via Inkscape and generation-time via sass.
+ >     It could especially shorten the rendering-time via `inkscape` and generation-time via `sass`.
  >   * `-jN` option to be passed to GNU `make` is surely usable, but Adapta currently employs `parallel`.
  >   * This feature should not be applied when packaging on remote/shared build-servers.